MarcusCasey/terraria/README.md

 # terraria
 Terraria Server for the bois.
-AKS hosted